-The Employer shall grant, on written request, leave of absence without pay:
+The Employer shall grant, on written request, leave of absence without pay and without loss of seniority:

-- (a) for employees to seek election in a municipal, first nation, provincial, or federal election for a maximum period of 90 days; - (b) for employees elected to a public office for a maximum period of five years. - (c) "First Nation" for the purposes of this agreement, is an Indian Band Council duly constituted under the federal Indian Act or an aboriginal governing body authorized under the terms of a treaty duly ratified by the provincial and federal governments.
+- (a) for employees to seek election in a municipal, first nation, Inuit, Metis, provincial, or federal election for a maximum period of 90 days; - (b) for employees elected to a public office for a maximum period of five years.

+(c) "First Nation" for the purposes of this agreement, is an Indian Band Council duly constituted under the federal Indian Act or an Indigenous governing body authorized under the terms of a treaty duly ratified by the provincial and federal governments.